Key points

 Use a personal loan calculator

-Before applying for a personal loan, it’s a good idea to use a personal loan calculator so you can plug in all the details of the loan you want to apply for to calculate whether or not you could afford the repayments.
+Before applying for a personal loan, consider using a personal loan calculator to calculate whether or not you could afford the repayments.
 Doing this may help you avoid applying for a personal loan you can’t afford, which could improve your chances of being approved.

 Be careful about payday loans

-Steer clear of companies that claim to ‘fix’ or ‘repair’ your credit score.
-All these companies can do is fix any incorrect information that may be on your credit report which you can easily do for free yourself.
-These companies cannot magically wipe away negative information from your report if it’s correct.
+Finally, steer clear of companies that claim to ‘fix’ or ‘repair’ your credit score.
+All these companies do is fix any incorrect information that may be on your credit report.
+You don’t need to pay someone to correct genuine errors and be charged high fees for things you can do yourself for free.

 Get help to manage your debt

-You can also contact your bank or lender’s financial hardship team.
+• You can also contact your bank or lender’s financial hardship team to ask about hardship assistance, such as a payment plan or changes to repayments.